 Portuguese emerged on the Iberian Peninsula after Roman soldiers and villagers arrived in 216 BCE, bringing the Latin language.
 The earliest surviving Portuguese documents date from the 800s CE.
 Fast-forward five or six centuries, and Portuguese dominated the global landscape as a lingua franca in parts of Asia, Africa, and the New World.

 There are nine countries that speak Portuguese officially, and Portuguese ranks fifth among the most spoken languages on the planet.
 Where is Portuguese spoken?
 In addition to Brazil, Angola, Portugal, and Mozambique, people speak Portuguese in Equatorial Guinea, Guinea-Bissau, Cape Verde, East Timor, Macau, and Sao Tome and Principe.

-How many countries have Portuguese as a national language?
-In total there are ten countries and territories where Portuguese is listed as an official language.
-Nine of them are sovereign states, of which seven are in Africa.
+How many countries have designated Portuguese as a national language?
+In total, ten countries and territories list Portuguese as an official language.
+Nine remain sovereign states, of which seven call the African continent “home.”

-Brazil is the only country that speaks Portuguese in South America and is home to a total of 209 million speakers.
-This makes it by far the largest Portuguese speaking country in the world.
-99.5% of the entire Brazilian population speaks Portuguese as their first language.
-To find out about the other languages spoken in Brazil, you can click the link below.
+Brazil represents the sole South American country that speaks Portuguese as its official language.
+Over 214 million people speak Portuguese in Brazil, making it the largest Portuguese-speaking country in the world.
+About 99.5% of the Brazilian population speaks Portuguese as their first language.
+To discover other languages spoken in Brazil, click the link below.